Leukemia SPORE Grant

 - Arrange co-mentoring to funded DRP investigators to provide input from basic, clinical and biostatistical leaders and optimize the likelihood of developing the project into a full SPORE project or other nationally funded independent grant.

 Project Leader: Clara D. Bloomfield, MD

-The Career Development Program (CDP) is an important component of Ohio State’s Leukemia SPORE and of the national SPORE program because it assures a cadre of academic translational scientists who are dedicated to discovering new approaches to understanding the etiology, epidemiology, prevention, diagnosis, treatment and cure of patients with leukemia.
+The Career Development Program (CDP) was an important component of Ohio State’s Leukemia SPORE and of the national SPORE program because it assured a cadre of academic translational scientists who are dedicated to discovering new approaches to understanding the etiology, epidemiology, prevention, diagnosis, treatment and cure of patients with leukemia.

-The goal of the CDP is to recruit, train and guide (i.e., mentor and develop) and retain academic, faculty-level, physician-scientists, clinician-investigators, and laboratory-based scientists who will dedicate themselves to leukemia translational research.
+The goal of the CDP was to recruit, train and guide (i.e., mentor and develop) and retain academic, faculty-level physician-scientists, clinician-investigators and laboratory-based scientists who would dedicate themselves to leukemia translational research.